Springest/mixpannenkoek/README.md

 ## Usage

 Begin by creating and configuring a model.
-In Rails you might place this in `app/models/conversion_funnel.rb`.
+In Rails you might place this in `app/models/funnel/conversions.rb`.
 You *must* set the api_key, api_secret, and endpoint.
-These properties are heritable, so in the following example, `OtherFunnel` will have the api_key, api_secret and endpoint already set.
+These properties are heritable, so in the following example, `Funnel::Conversions` will have the api_key, api_secret and endpoint set in `Funnel::Base`.

 ```ruby
 class Funnel::Base < Mixpannenkoek::Base